Kacho: Flowers & Birds

 These motifs combine Japanese plants, such as pine, bamboo, and plum, paired with auspicious birds such as cranes, peacocks, and Japanese nightingale.

-The pretty and beautiful flower and bird patterns are impressive, and would make a great gift for someone special.
-You can express your good taste even more by choosing a combination of flowers and birds appropriate to the season.
+The beautiful flower and bird patterns are impressive, and would make a great gift for someone special.
+Try choosing a combination of flowers and birds appropriate to the season to enjoy the many wonders of nature.

 Related posts